 There are two types of special designations; national designations (congressionally established) and administrative designations (made in the Forest Plan decision).
 Once established, these areas cannot be changed in future forest plans without repeating the process under which they were established.

 Each special designation is assigned a Management Area number that contains a set of management directions for achieving the desired conditions in this area.
 After describing the existing special designations on the Allegheny National Forest some other areas of special interest are highlighted.

-The Allegheny Islands Wilderness contains seven National Forest Islands stretched between Buckaloons and Tionesta along the Allegheny Wild and Scenic River.
+The Allegheny Islands Wilderness contains seven islands stretched between Buckaloons and Tionesta along the Allegheny Wild and Scenic River.
 The islands are popular for dispersed camping, exploration, and viewing scenery and wildlife.
-The islands are mostly vegetated with fine riverine forests of sycamore, silver maple, shagbark hickory, and green ash.
+They are mostly vegetated with fine riverine forests of sycamore, silver maple, shagbark hickory, and green ash.
 Dense grasses and other thick vegetation make access limited.
 There are no developed trails or other facilities on the islands.
 The mineral rights for both wilderness areas are federally owned and have been withdrawn from all leasing authority.

 The Clarion River had the following sections totaling 52 miles designated in 1996 (Public Law 104-314):

-Management direction in the Forest Plan is guided by congressional purposes set forth in the bill to preserve the areas natural character and promote recreation uses similar in nature to those existing at the time of designation.
+Management direction in the Forest Plan is guided by congressional purposes set forth in the bill to preserve the area's natural character and promote recreation uses similar in nature to those existing at the time of designation.
 Motorized use is only allowed for boats on the portion covering the Allegheny Reservoir.
-Allowance is given for the development of privately owned oil, gas, and minerals minimizing to the extent practical environmental disturbances.
+An allowance is given for the development of privately owned oil, gas, and minerals minimizing to the extent practical environmental disturbances.